Chery: Qoros (12% stake, defunct)

-Oversea collaboration
+Overseas collaboration

 In 2007, Chrysler planned a cooperation with Chery that would have seen the Chery A1 sold as a Dodge-brand car in the US and abroad.
 The plan would have quickly increased the Chrysler small car stable, and the two companies participated in a signing ceremony in late 2007.
 In early 2008, a similar deal was reached between Chrysler and Nissan, however, and the Chrysler-Chery cooperation was abandoned.
 Around the time of the 2009 Chrysler Chapter 11 reorganization, Chrysler discussed the possibility of an asset sale with Chery, but this also fell through.
 In the same year, Fiat and Chery signed a memorandum of understanding for the creation of a car-making joint venture.
 Intended to begin operations in 2009, it was to manufacture Fiat and Alfa Romeo-branded products for the Chinese market and be located in Wuhu.
 The deal was put on hold in March 2009.
 Since 2011, Fiat produced cars in China with local partner GAC Group.

 In May 2011, Chery and Fuji Heavy Industries (currently Subaru Corporation) had an agreement to establish a joint venture to manufacture Subaru vehicles in China.
 The plan was to establish a 30 billion yen plant in Dalian with initial annual capacity of 50,000 cars, that would expand to 150,000 units.
 Subaru vehicles has been imported to China since 2004.
 The joint venture proposal was rejected by the Chinese National Development and Reform Commission by September 2011, as the major shareholder of Fuji Heavy Industries, Toyota already has two joint ventures in China, which is the maximum amount allowed.
 Later in May 2012, the proposal was rejected for the second time due to production "overcapacity" in the country.